Police discover woman's body in Polk residence

 Upon entry into the residence, police said, officers discovered a decomposed body within the living room.

-Police said the name of the victim will not be released until positive identification and proper notifications are made during the ongoing investigation.
+Police said the name of the woman won't be released until positive identification and proper notifications are made during the ongoing investigation.